TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 Feb 2012 | $25 | 1 A | 26 | 700MHz ARMv6 (single core)
 Feb 2012 | $35 | 1 B | 26 | 700MHz ARMv6 (single core)

 There are other SBCs (Single Board Computers) available.
 The Raspberry Pi is not the best, but the Raspberry Pi is one of the cheapest and most popular boards.
-Other SBCs include the <a href="http://www.parallella.org/board/">Parallella with 18 core processors</a>, <a href="https://www.olimex.com/Products/OlinuXino/">OLinuXino open source hardware boards</a>, <a href="http://www.lemaker.org/">Banana Pi developed by LeMaker</a>, <a href="http://nextthing.co/">C.H.I.P. the $9 base modular computer</a>, <a href="http://beagleboard.org/">Beagleboards</a>, and <a href="http://cubieboard.org/">Cubieboards</a>.
+Other SBCs include <a href="https://www.crowdsupply.com/eoma68/micro-desktop">OEMA68</a>, <a href="http://www.parallella.org/board/">Parallella with 18 core processors</a>, <a href="https://www.olimex.com/Products/OlinuXino/">OLinuXino</a>, <a href="http://www.lemaker.org/">Banana Pi</a>, <a href="http://nextthing.co/">C.H.I.P. the $9 base modular computer</a>, <a href="http://beagleboard.org/">Beagleboards</a>, and <a href="http://cubieboard.org/">Cubieboards</a>.
 With anything popular in the open source community, higher numbers of people working on a projects yields more projects, tutorials, and development.
 I started with the journey into single board computers with the Raspberry Pi model 1 B.

 Electricity efficiency: <a href="http://michaelbluejay.com/electricity/computers.html">A typical desktop computer without a monitor consumes 200 W 800 mA.
 If you were to leave a full computer running all day for a year, you would be using 1752 kilowatt-hours or about $630 on your electric bill.</a>  A 5 W Raspberry Pi running all day for a year would use 43.8 kilowatt-hours or about $15.
 This makes a large environmental difference for long-term projects like hosting a web server or opening your garage when your phone comes within range.